React App Localization and i18n: Advanced Guide

 For other languages, it’s better to hand over your project to language professionals.
 Check this simple guide on how to find translators.

-When you find translators and editors for your React translation project, go to the Contributors section of the dashboard.
-There, click Add people and enter their details and roles. adding users to Centus
+When you find translators and editors for your React translation project, go to the Collaborators section of the Projects page.
+There, click Invite collaborators and enter their details and roles.

 Very often React Native localization also involves design tweaks.
 Luckily, Centus has got you covered.

-To start adjusting your React app design, use the Centus plugin for Figma.
+To adjust your React app design, use the Centus plugin for Figma.
 The plugin automatically pulls translations to Figma, sparing you manual effort and helping avoid truncated or overlapping text.
-Centus-Figma integration

-When translations are ready, go to the Export section, There, choose languages, content, and file format. exporting files in Centus
+When translations are ready, go to the Export section, There, choose languages, content, and file format.
+To proceed, click Export translations.
+Alternatively, pull the translations to your code repo using Centus-GitHub integration.

 Congratulations!
-Your translations are ready and you can now merge the translated files.
+Your translations are ready and you can test your localized app.

 Testing your localized React Native app